-These are the 10 elements your design absolutely must have to maximize your return:
+These are the 12 (or 13 for some businesses) elements your design absolutely must have to maximize your return:

-1. A clear, bold headline.
+1. A clear, bold headline

 On the postcard there should be one central message.
 The best way to achieve that is with a bold, clear headline that isn't cluttered up with other text.
 The headline should allow the recipient to immediately know what you're selling.
 The key word being "immediately."